Liang Dong

 liang_dong@baylor.edu

-Dr. Liang (Leon) Dong is an Associate Professor of Electrical and Computer Engineering.
-His research expertise encompasses digital signal processing, wireless communications and networking, cyber-physical system and security, as well as artificial intelligence applications in signal processing and communications.
-He is grateful for the generous support of Baylor's VP for Research, the National Science Foundation, the Department of Defense's TARDEC, the Michigan Department of Transportation, the National Aeronautics and Space Administration (NASA), and industry leaders such as L3Harris, Intel, ExxonMobil, and Denso.
+Dr. Liang (Leon) Dong, an Associate Professor in the Department of Electrical and Computer Engineering at Baylor University, conducts research in digital signal processing, wireless communications and networking, cyber-physical systems and security, and artificial intelligence (AI)/ machine learning (ML) applications in signal processing and communications.
+His work has been supported by the National Science Foundation (NSF), the Department of Defense (DoD)'s TARDEC, the National Aeronautics and Space Administration (NASA), and industry partners such as L3Harris, Intel, ExxonMobil, and Denso.
+Dr. Dong is a Senior Member of the Institute of Electrical and Electronics Engineers (IEEE) and a Member of the American Physical Society (APS).

 Picture